The Link Between Anxiety and Headaches: What You Need to Know

 Understanding Tension Headaches from Anxiety

 Tension headaches are characterised by a constant dull ache on both sides of the head.
-They can arise from muscle tension related to anxiety, and symptoms often include a sensation of tightness around the forehead or neck and shoulder soreness.
-Stress management strategies can help mitigate these anxiety headache symptoms.
+They can arise from muscle tension related to anxiety, and symptoms often include a sensation of tightness around the forehead or neck and shoulder soreness. management strategies can help mitigate these headache symptoms.

 Migraines Linked to Anxiety and Stress